LibraryCarpentry/lc-sql/episodes/02-basic-queries.md

 ~~~
 {: .sql}

-`ASC` is the default.
+`ASC` is the default, so by omiting ASC or DESC, SQLite will sort ASC (asceding).

-We can also sort on several fields at once.
+We can also sort on several fields at once, in different directions.
-To truly be alphabetical, we might want to order by genus then species.
+For example, we can order by issns descending and then first_author ascending in the same query.

 ~~~
 SELECT *